Definition of Amen

-Amen means “whether or so it is” and is used as a sign of approval or reaffirmation at the end of a prayer, prayer, religious worship or prayer.
-Likewise, it can be defined as“Truth or certainly”.
+- It means “so be it or so it is” and is used as a sign of approval or reaffirmation at the end of a prayer, prayer, religious worship or prayer.

-- “In a santiamén “which refers to a short period of time.
-For example: “Rodrigo arrived in a santiamén“
+- “In a jiffy” which refers to a short period of time.
+For example: “Rodrigo arrived in a jiffy“

-- “Saying amen to everything” translates as affirming everything.
-The word amen can be supplemented by “Yes”
+- “Say amen to everything” is translated as affirming to everything.
+The word amen can be replaced by “Yes”

-- “Get to the amenes” when used in the plural.
-It represents coming when something is being concluded
+- “Arrive at the amenes” when used in the plural.
+Represents arriving when finishing something

-It was first found in the book of chronicles (Queen Valera 16:34-36) where it is appreciated: “Praise the Lord because he is good.
+It was found for the first time in the book of chronicles (Reina Valera 16, 34-36) where the following is appreciated: “Praise the Lord because he is good.
 Because his mercy is eternal.
-Say: Save us, Lord, our God, and bring us together from among the nations, to celebrate your holy name and have our glory in praising you.
-Blessed be the Lord, God of Israel, from always and always: Let all the people say Amen.
+Say: Save us, Lord our God, and gather us from among the nations, in order to celebrate your holy name and have our glory in praising you.
+Blessed be the Lord, God of Israel, forever and ever: May all the people say Amen.
 Hallelujah.
-The whole people answered Amen and praised the Lord.”
+All the people answered Amen and praised Jehovah“.

-There is also the belief that in ancient times when a man uttered this word, he did not do so in vain, but spoke as seriously as possible, taking on himself as a divine oath.
+- It is believed that in ancient times when a man pronounced this word, he did not do it in vain, but spoke with the greatest possible seriousness, assuming it as a divine oath.

-In expressing the word amen we must be aware that it represents a tremendous commitment to fidelity to the teachings from divine mandates.
-It is to make a covenant of faith and to reaffirm to God that we agree to obey all that he tells us through his word.
+- When expressing the word amen, one must be aware that it represents an enormous commitment of fidelity to the teachings that come from the divine mandates.
+It is to make a pact of faith and reaffirm to God that you agree to obey everything he says through his word.